Laboratory of Insect Physiology

 We explore links between dopamine homeostasis, its participation in stress response and dysfunctions that can lead to neurodegenerative diseases.
 We evaluate the physiological role of defects in Q-tRNA (queuosine-transfer RNA that is important for dopamine synthesis) on dopamine homeostasis.
 We use UAS-GAL4 system activating gene expression in D. melanogaster followed by various methods assessing effect of changes of dopamine level on brain functions.
 The effects of the stress is monitored at the behavioural and physiological levels in an age dependent manner.

-The project deals with a study of the physiological processes in insect body, which are switched on by peptides from the adipokinetic hormone (AKH) family as a reaction on stress situations.
-The study is focussed on mobilization of anti-oxidative stress reactions including their mode of action on biochemical level, and interactions of AKH with other insect hormones (juvenile hormones, allatostatins, biogenic amines).
-Further, the project involves also a study of AKH role in insect reproduction and digestion, where the hormone stimulates intake of food, and activity of salivary glands including the enzyme polygalacturonase (P. apterus photo: F. Weyda).
+The project deals with a study of the physiological processes in insect body, which are switched on by peptides from the adipokinetic hormone (AKH) family as an immediate reaction on stress situations.
+The study is focussed on mobilization of anti-oxidative stress reactions including their mode of action on biochemical level, and on role of AKH in defence reactions against pathogens as entomopathogenic nematodes and fungi, and the venom from a parasitic wasp Habrobracon hebetor.
+Further, the project involves also a study of AKH mechanisms, which stimulate the pathogens to intensification of their efficacy on the host organism.

 PI: Dalibor Kodrík

 The aim of the project is to understand the mechanisms by which AKHs stimulate the food intake and activity of digestive enzymes.
 The project monitors activity of basic and less common insect digestive enzymes (amylases, lipases, proteases, polygalacturonases) in stressful situations and the effect of AKHs on them.

 PI: Dalibor Kodrík, Konstantin Vinokurov